sbrudenell/auton-canvas/API.md

 ## Element.transform(...)

-Get or set both the scale and translation of the element.
+Get or set both the scale and translation of the `Element`.

 ```javascript
 var transform = element.transform();